Maskop/.dots-hyprsurface/README.md

 ### Main goals
 My goal is to make an easy to use desktop/tablet in linux.
 For compositor I choose hyprland paired up with quickshell.
 ### Goals
-1) Make an UI that is touch centered - first steps {Basic bar, app tiling, some controls}
+1) Make an UI that is touch centered
-2) On screen keyboard (December)
+2) On screen keyboard
 3) Working pen
 4) Make notification center + KDE connect for connection to phone
-5) Set up gestures for bringing up UI elements (February)
+5) Set up gestures for bringing up UI elements
-6) Make an UI that is touch centered - finishing touches (March)
-7) Make the documentation (April)
 ### Additional goals
 8) Make a toggle to change UI
 9) Make a music control center
 10) Create a custom greeter
 ### Schedule
-**September - December**
+- **September - December**
   - Create a basic bar with time, desktops, volume and powermenu
-- Make an onscreen keyboard, that will be togglable **December - February**
+  - Make an onscreen keyboard, that will be togglable
+- **December - February**
   - Setup support for pen pressure and button clicks
   - Add notification center to the bar and create notification popups
-- Make gestures, that will bring up UI elements **February - March**
+  - Make gestures, that will bring up UI elements
+- **February - March**
-- Finish up all the UI elements and bautify them **March - April**
+  - Finish up all the UI elements and bautify them
+- **March - April**
-- Finish the documentation (Will be created throughout the whole project) **Somewhere between 18. - 21.
+  - Finish the documentation (Will be created throughout the whole project)
+- **Somewhere between 18. - 21.
 May**
   - Get fucking evaluated by the comitee